sqlc-dev/sqlc/docs/reference/config.md

   - If true, "Id" in json tags will be uppercase.
 If false, will be camelcase.
 Defaults to `false`
 - `json_tags_case_style`:
   - `camel` for camelCase, `pascal` for PascalCase, `snake` for snake_case or `none` to use the column name in the DB.
 Defaults to `none`.
+- `omit_unused_structs`:
+  - If `true`, sqlc won't generate table and enum structs that aren't used in queries for a given package.
+Defaults to `false`.
 - `output_batch_file_name`:
   - Customize the name of the batch file.
 Defaults to `batch.go`.
 - `output_db_file_name`: